intel-analytics/ipex-llm/python/friesian/example/dien/README.md

-# Train DIEN using the Amazon book review dataset
+# Train DIEN using the Amazon Book Reviews dataset
 This folder showcases how to use BigDL Friesian to preprocess and train a [DIEN](https://arxiv.org/pdf/1809.03672.pdf) model.
 Model definition is based on [ai-matrix](https://github.com/alibaba/ai-matrix/tree/master/macro_benchmark/DIEN) and [Amazon Book Reviews](http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_Books.json.gz) dataset is used in this example.